borjamrd/talent-match-dashboard/README.md

 - [ ] Implement middleware authentication to restrict access to certain routes.
 - [ ] Ensure only authenticated users can access protected routes.
+- [ ] Make Triage and Rewards only available for admin users.

 ### 3. Rewards Table